The Beginner’s Guide to DIY Stained Concrete Floors

 Have you ever seen a floor this dreamy?

 We used a product called Kemiko Stone Tone Stain.
 I first learned about this product years ago on the Christopher Lowell show.
-Concrete stain has been in my mind since then.
+Concrete stain has been on my mind since then.

 This is not a sponsored post.
 I just wanted to share my love for the product and how amazing it is!

-Although we showed up to his store 15 minutes before he closed on a Friday before a holiday weekend, Andrew took his time telling us all about the product and how to use it.
+Although we showed up at his store 15 minutes before he closed on a Friday before a holiday weekend, Andrew took his time telling us all about the product and how to use it.